MA MB BChir MSc PGCMedEd PhD MRCPsych FFPH

 - Visiting Professor, Kings College London

 - Research Associate, Oxford Internet Institute

-My work sits on the interface between research, policy and practice.
-My projects are usually interdisciplinary and collaborative, and are in three main areas: (1) Evaluating the effectiveness of ehealth (digital health) tools - for example: a randomised trial of an internet-based intervention on the NHS website to promote mental wellbeing in the general population; a randomised trial of an internet intervention for cardiac rehabilitation; the development of a serious game intervention for childhood obesity and the development and piloting of a virtual reality tool for the treatment of social phobia.
+Professor Powell's work sits on the interface between research, policy and practice.
+His projects are usually interdisciplinary and collaborative, and are in three main areas: (1) Evaluating the effectiveness of ehealth (digital health) tools - for example: a randomised trial of an internet-based intervention on the NHS website to promote mental wellbeing in the general population; a randomised trial of an internet intervention for cardiac rehabilitation; the development of a serious game intervention for childhood obesity and the development and piloting of a virtual reality tool for the treatment of social phobia.
 (2) Investigating how a connected health world is changing how patients and the public interact with services and manage their own health - for example: a study examining the sharing of online patient experiences; and a study examining how young people are engaging with health care in new ways.
 (3) Investigating how the health service makes decisions - for example a study of how NHS commissioning decisions are made; and an ethnographic study of how NHS Chief Executives make decisions – both with Warwick Business School.